jrhazlett/server_web_analyzer/README.md

 The general thought process is: I personally jump between languages a lot, and javascript / nodejs has been the key language lately.
 These wrappers are generally here to provide working examples, settings which avoid the pitfalls (from an outsider's perspective) of each library's default config.

+## Updates

+### 02/19/23

+- Removed selenium since its mostly redundant to puppeteer and doesn't reliably stays 'aligned' with web driver versions.
+- Reworked to accommodate upgraded puppeteer library.
+- Fixed bad function calls.
+- Streamlined the puppeteer code to do more with less.
+- Re-added curly braces to functions to support inserting debugging code if necessary.
+- Updated type notations for functions, so they match other repos / libraries.

 ## Files